 In addition, at 31 March 2017 the WPD Group's parent, Western Power Distribution plc, had a £210.0m committed borrowing facility that expires in January 2022 of which all conditions precedent had been met at that date; at 31 March 2017, it had drawn £158.9m against these facilities and thus had £51.1m undrawn.
-The drawdown was utilised to part fund the purchase of \$200m Eurobonds (issued by the Company's ultimate UK parent) at a premium of \$21m from a US based fellow subsidiary of PPL Corporation.
+The drawdown was utilised to part fund the purchase of \$200m Eurobonds (issued by the Company's ultimate UK parent) at a premium of \$21m from a US based fellow subsidiary of PPL.
+Furthermore WPD West Midlands and WPD East Midlands together had committed borrowing facilities of £600.0m, of which WPD East Midlands had drawn £125.0m as at 31 March 2017.